• February 28, 2020

 Graph showing the number of UK school fires in the last 10 years

-School fire statistics in the UK
+School Fire Statistics in the UK

 The Regulatory Reform (Fire Safety) Order 2005 was introduced to outline general fire precautions that must be adopted by all workplaces in England and Wales.
 It applies to all educational premises, from pre-schools to universities.